 The odd thing is, the more you expose yourself to colder conditions, the easier it is to handle the cold (this is actually due to the blood vessels in the skin being trained to react faster).
 It even becomes somewhat enjoyable.

-My brother has Raynaud’s Disease, which is painfully triggered by cold and causes the veins in toes and fingers to vasospasm, or restrict blood flow.
+My brother has Raynaud’s Disease, which is brought on by cold and causes the veins in toes and fingers to vasospasm, or restrict blood flow.
 Fingers will turn white prematurely in cold weather, or simply from clutching an ice-cold drink.
 Warming them up can be the painful part, when the extremities turn blue, then red, before returning to normal.
 As contradictory as it may sound, his symptoms have disappeared since he started cold water immersion.
 Others, with rheumatoid arthritis, skin problems like eczema and acne, cellulite, high blood pressure, depression, and even pre-diabetic symptoms, claim they’ve found their cure through cold water immersion as well.
 In Carney’s book, he interviews a man, Hans Spaans, who claims to have reversed Parkinson’s disease by using Wim Hof’s breathing techniques and cold immersion.
-It’s allowed him to have nearly twice as many ‘good’ hours in a day with a reduction in medicine (which should have progressively increased).
+It’s allowed him to have nearly twice as many ‘good’ hours in a day with a reduction in medicine.
 He appears to have reverted to a stage in the disease he was at years prior, unheard of for this illness.